 If you get a large power chair you may need a wheelchair van.
 Transporting a chair is hard without one.
 Again, used options are your best bet.

 If you are okay with a folding power chair (less battery, less comfortable, but way more versatile) you can put that in your trunk!
-There are some folding power chairs like the Falcon that recline and you can add a headrest and raisable foot rests to.
+There are some folding power chairs like the Falcon that recline and you can add a headrest and raisable foot rests too.
+They are one-size fits most, with expanding options for larger people.
 That one is FDA approved so you will have better chances with insurance.
 It is less comfortable than a larger chair, but you can fold it up and put in in the trunk and easily use it in the house and you won't need a wheelchair van.

 I can't get my wheelchair into the house, but until I had the wheelchair van I stored it in the garage.
 Then I moved it to the van.
 I can get to the van, and then I can use the chair out in the world.